 Using the opening when the kalligor had been bound, the other knight had also jumped into action.
-He had swiftly dashed to the side of the Kalligor, and while it was focused on the older knight, slashed the Kalligor’s left wing.
+He had swiftly dashed to the side of the Kalligor and while it was focused on the older knight, slashed the creature’s left wing.

 “KKUAAAHHH!!!”
-The Kalligor hissed at the two knights, shooting flames out in front of him.
+The Kalligor hissed at the two knights, shooting flames out in front of itself.

 Using its uninjured wing, the Kalligor staggered the old knight with a blast of wind and propelling itself back on top of the cage.

-Knowing that the Kalligor won’t be flying anywhere, the younger knight bolted towards the cage to get within range.
+Knowing that the Kalligor won’t be flying anywhere, the younger knight bolted toward the cage to get within range.

 “KURRACK!!”
 The caged Kalligor roared.

 Due to his close proximity to the cage, the roar momentarily paralyzed him giving the other kalligor an opportunity to strike.
-A swift tail blow from atop the cage came through and smacked him right in the chest, throwing him backwards into the shield wall.
+A swift tail blow from atop the cage came through and smacked the younger knight right in the chest, throwing him backwards into the shield wall.